-I have certifications in both Episerver CMS and Contentful.
+I have certifications in Episerver CMS, Contentful, and ContentStack.
 This year I was also awarded the title of Episerver MVP.
 Here is my resume.
 You can also read a bit more about my history with Episerver and Contentul.

 In my free time, I enjoy exploring new technologies, especially those related to web and mobile.
 My current interests are mainly in learning more Nodejs, UX, and working on revising some iOS apps I started early on in my development life that you can check out on the Projects page.

 All the projects I will be blogging about will be available on my GitHub.
 Feel free to create a pull request or message me with suggestions.
 I am always looking for interesting projects and people to collaborate with.

 Outside of technology, I like to spend free time with friends, family, and my pup Riley (AKA Rye-bread, Rye-guy, Buddy Boy).
 When all else fails, I can always go for a good binge-watch of The Office...
 Or Parks & Rec... or The Office.

 I have been fortunate enough to be able to travel to interesting places and do some cool things.
 While this blog is focused mostly on tech, I might throw one or two in there about places I have been or things I have done outside of development & tech.
 Most recently I have been trying to revisit my Economics studies, and started blogging about what I am learning.